 The City limits cover approximately 1.7 square miles including shoreline areas along the San Francisco Bay.

-The California State Department of Finance estimated Albany's population as of January 1, 2021 at 17,055.
+The California State Department of Finance estimated Albany's population as of January 1, 2022 at 21,648.

 The City is governed by a five-member City Council who annually elects a council member to serve as Mayor.
 Council members serve four-year staggered terms.
 A City Manager is appointed by the Council to carry out the policies and ordinances of the Council and to supervise the daily activities of City employees.
-The City Treasurer was an elected position through fiscal year 2019-20.
-In 2018, voters approved a charter amendment that transitions the position of Treasurer to an appointment, falling on the City's Finance Director, which began December 14, 2020.